loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 uos.listdir('/sd')
 ```

-Working directory can be changed to he root of the sd card automatically on mount:
+Working directory can be changed to the root of the sd card automatically on mount:

 ```python
 >>> import uos